Why I'm a Vegetarian

 Most people aren't willing to endure those alternatives, and that's fine with me, but I've made my choice.
 I find vegetarian alternatives to be very tasty and satisfying, and I can completely accept it if someone else does not agree and isn't willing to give it up.
 I've taken a nutrition class and I have found that unless you're a vegan (you don't eat animals OR animal products), you really don't have to pay too much attention as long as you do get those proteins somehow.
 Vegans have to take more care to get all their nutrition, but it's very easy for a vegetarian.

 To answer some questions I've been asked: Yes, I drink milk, eat cheese, and eat eggs.
 And no, I don't eat fish or chicken.
-Do you really think I could live without ice cream?
-I ask you.
-Heh.
-I buy free-range, vegetarian eggs (the chickens aren't fed meat), and I generally consume cheese and milk if it is in other things like pizza bought from the store or baked goods that use milk.
-(In cereal and for drinking, I use soy milk.)
+I buy free-range, vegetarian eggs (the chickens aren't fed meat), and I generally consume cheese and milk if it is in other things like pizza or baked goods that use milk, and when I buy cheese I look for the kinds without animal rennet.
+(In cereal and for drinking, I use soy or almond milk.)

 One last thing: I didn't switch to vegetarianism for the health benefits, as I said, but it sure is nice to have them. :) I've been feeling better since I switched to a no meat diet, though I don't know if it's a psychological phenomenon or if it's a physical thing.
 I used to get colds and minor sicknesses when they were going around, but now I think I have the immune system of the gods or something, because I have literally had two colds in ten years and have caught no other communicable diseases.